jonapoul/ColorPicker/README.md

 </PreferenceScreen>
 ```

 Note: Using AndroidX's `PreferenceFragmentCompat`?
-Then use `com.jaredrummler.android.colorpicker.ColorPreferenceCompat`
+Then use `com.jonapoul.colorpicker.ColorPreferenceCompat`

 You can add attributes to customize the `ColorPreference`: